 - Watch it for approx. 30 minutes from a safe distance

 - If the battery appears to be stable (no signs of damage or swelling) proceed to put it back into your device and continue using with caution.

-Avoid Over-Discharging LiPo Batteries
+Avoid Over-Discharging Lithium Batteries

-Over-discharging—continuing to use a LiPO battery even when it is almost completely drained or below its minimum voltage level—can cause permanent damage to the battery.
+Over-discharging—continuing to use a lithium battery even when it is almost completely drained or below its minimum voltage level—can cause permanent damage to the battery.
 The damage caused by this can be INTERNAL battery damage and will not always be visible.
 However, internal damage can eventually lead to a FIRE when attempting to re-charge it at later times.
 This problem can be easily and commonly overlooked in Airsoft applications because there are no indicators that the battery is at a low voltage and should be removed to be re-charged.
 Please exercise proper understanding and usage of the battery in your application to prevent safety issues or injuries and to prolong battery life.

 - Do NOT use if you find any of the above issues with your pack.

 - Before installing or changing the connector, check the voltage of the pack using a digital voltmeter (not your charger).